 What do you want to do today?

-Indulge yourself with a relaxing massage in our luxury 1,200-square-meter spa which includes five treatment rooms including 1 couple room, a Hammam steam bath, a solarium, 1 organic sauna (40-60°C) and 1 traditional sauna (up to 80°C), a spacious relaxation lounge and an indoor temperature-controlled swimming pool.
-To guarantee our guests’ comfort, the pool is open to children from 8am to 10am and from 3pm to 5pm.
+Treat yourself to a treatment or massage and enjoy a relaxing moment in our luxury 1,200-square-meter spa which includes five treatment rooms including 1 couple room, a Hammam steam bath, a solarium, 1 organic sauna (40-60°C) and 1 traditional sauna (up to 80°C), a spacious relaxation lounge and an indoor temperature-controlled swimming pool.
+The Spa is also accessible for guests from Deluxe rooms and higher categories.
+Please note the Spa is open from Friday morning to Sunday night.
+Open for groups during the week (on request).

 Bike rides in the park